Author: James Cheef Wright

 This is why Hebrews 4:12 says, “For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
 God often uses His Word to give instruction, warnings, correction, encouragement, and even reveal His will for us.

-3. We engage God with our soul by aligning our thoughts with the Spirit.
+3. We engage God with our soul by aligning our thoughts with His Spirit.

 Our thoughts are indicative of the state of our soul.
 Our thoughts, desires, and intentions must be shaped by the Spirit of God.
 Philippians 4:12 instructs, “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”